 - Play automatically after any interaction.

 - Play in Loop.

-Here is guide on how you can set a background audio to your virtual tour.
+Here is a guide on how you can set background audio for your virtual tour.

 iv.
 Turn On The Gyroscope

-A huge number of the viewers will be visiting your virtual tour from their mobile devices.
+A huge number of viewers will be visiting your virtual tour from their mobile devices.

 Allow them to have a realistic experience and take advantage of using the mobile device by enabling the Gyroscope feature.

 Then your viewers can move the mobile device and the tour will respond to the movements.
 They can also turn on or off the Gyroscope support.